Creative-Rift/SWEngine-graphical/README.md

         style="height: 200px">
 </p>

-# SWEngine-OpenGLModule ⚓
+# ShipWreck Engine OpenGLModule ⚓

 ## Description

-This module built with OpenGL and GLFW provide several components to build your graphical project.
-OpenGLModule support Linux and Windows platform.
+ShipWreck Engine is based on [OpenGL](https://www.opengl.org/) 4.6 and [GLFW](https://www.glfw.org/). \
+The goal is to provide several tools that allow to create easily games, animation, render, ... \
 Check our [documentation](https://docs.creative-rift.com/) for more information.

 ## Compilation